martincooper/scala-datatable/README.md

  * Table columns can be added, inserted, updated and removed.
  * Rows can be added, inserted, updated and removed.
  * Individual cell values can be updated.
- * Any inserts, updates or deletes keep the original structure completely unchanged.
+ * Any inserts, updates or deletes keep the original structure and data completely unchanged.
- * Handles typed or untyped data.
  * Internal type checks and bounds checks to ensure data integrity.
  * RowData object allowing typed or untyped data access.
  * Full filtering and searching on row data.